 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Sausage and Pepperoni Pizza-Stuffed Peppers should be suitable for low-carb, Keto, and low-glycemic diets as long as you use a pizza sauce that’s low in sugar.
 For the original South Beach Diet, use turkey Italian sausage, turkey pepperoni, and reduced-fat mozzarella.
 Other low-carb diet plans would probably prefer pork sausage, regular pepperoni, and full-fat cheese.

 Find More Recipes Like This One:

 Use Oven Dinners for more recipes like this one.
-Use the Special Diets Index to find more recipes like this one.
+Use the Diet Type Index to find more recipes for a certain diet plan.
 You might also want to follow Kalyn’s Kitchen on Pinterest to see all the recipes I’m sharing there!